 Visit our COVID-19 RESOURCES page, which provides links to helpful information during this time of pandemic.
 If you have additional information that you would like to add to this page, please email us at email@example.com.

-The Pasadena Branch has a 100 year history in Pasadena.
+The Pasadena Branch has a more than 100 year history in Pasadena.
 It was charted by the National Office on September 8, 1919, and was the 16th charter issued by the National NAACP.
 The Branch was founded when a small group of citizens answered the call of John Wright to respond to the needs of minority people in Pasadena.
 Their first step was to build an organization which served as the voice of all those denied the basic dignities rightfully due human beings, especially African American citizens in the City of Pasadena.

 Today the Pasadena Branch is still fighting for the basic human dignities due human beings, in the City of Pasadena.
 Read about how this 100-year old civil rights organization stays relevant in this age of social-media fueled activism.